LouPaloma/KinconyM16-PUBLIC/README.md

 Numberous TODO and fixes remain in this system, but has been built and deployed on a WiFI environment.

 Some high priority updates would include:
-- PRIORITY: SHT31 does not read after initial in setup()
+- Resolve SHT31 read issues after initial in setup(): conflict with LCD on I2C bus (task hack in place)
 - Build and test on a wired Ethernet configuration
 - Migration to v3.x platorm
 - Additional input checks, especially around inbound MQTT messages